open-resources/physics_bank/content/public/016.Waves/Interference/Light Interference/Light Interference.md

 myst:
   substitutions:
     params_vars_title: Correct and Incorrect Statements
-    params_vars_name: Aliyah
+    params_vars_name: Lorenzo
-    params_choice: 'FALSE'
+    params_choice: 'TRUE'
-    params_part1_ans1_value: When a π rad phase change occurs upon reflection from both the front and back surfaces of a thin film, constructive interference occurs if half a wavelength fits in twice the film thickness.
+    params_part1_ans1_value: When a π rad phase change occurs upon reflection from both the front and back surfaces of a thin film, constructive interference occurs if a full wavelength fits in twice the film thickness.
     params_part1_ans1_feedback: Correct!
 Nice work
     params_part1_ans2_value: When a π rad phase change occurs upon reflection from the front but not the back surface of a thin film, constructive interference occurs if half a wavelength fits in twice the film thickness.
-    params_part1_ans2_feedback: Not quite - Try again!
+    params_part1_ans2_feedback: Correct!
+Nice work
-    params_part1_ans3_value: When a π rad phase change occurs upon reflection from both the front and back surfaces of a thin film, constructive interference occurs if a full wavelength fits in twice the film thickness.
+    params_part1_ans3_value: When a π rad phase change occurs upon reflection from both the front and back surfaces of a thin film, constructive interference occurs if half a wavelength fits in twice the film thickness.
     params_part1_ans3_feedback: Not quite - Try again!
 ---
 # {{ params_vars_title }}